innotrade/enapso-graphdb-cli/README.md

 ## Commands
 ```
 export           exports (download) a repository or context from GraphDB to a file
 import            imports (upload) a repository or context from a file to a GraphDB repository or named graph
+clearRepository    clearRepository clear the repository of GraphDB.
+createRepository   createRepository create a new repository in GraphDB.
+deleteRepository   deleteRepository delete the repository of GraphDB.
+createUser         createUser create a new user and assign authorities to that user.
+updateUser         updateUser update the already exist user of GraphDB.
+deleteUser         deleteUser delete the user of GraphDB.
+gc                 Garbage Collection of a repository in GraphDB.
 ```
 ## Parameters
 ```